 How’d They Vote on Cannabis?

 SAN FRANCISCO—How would know if your local representative in Congress cast terrible votes on cannabis?
-The Cannabis Voter Project
+The Cannabis Voter Project kept the receipts.

 The online voter education tool made a last-minute push to educate single-issue voters Monday, using celebrities to encourage voters to look up and potentially vote out representatives who were awful on drug reform.